Expires rows from the session table older than a certain time.

 This module is also more configurable since you can expire logged in or anonymous or both.

-Note that this module was proposed as a change to core in #72856: Expire Anonymous user sessions, but there was lack of consensus on it.
+This module was proposed as a change to core in, but there was lack of consensus on it.

 To install, copy the module's directory and all its contents to your modules directory.